Adithya-Ramani/Adithya-Ramani/README.md

-#Bonjour !!!
+#Bonjour !!!This is Adithya Ramani !(bio.gif)

-This is Adithya Ramani and I work as an audit associate at Deloitte, India.
+I work as an audit associate at Deloitte, India.

 Apart from Audit, i am passionate about financial and capital markets.
 I love to watch their movements and how they shape up the economy.